SolarReviews scoring system to rank the best solar panel manufacturers

 Points assigned for: Cost per watt

 Comparing solar panel brands based on cost per watt is the standard in the solar industry.
-Cost-per-watt figures are useful as they allow a like-for-like comparison between solar panels of different power outputs, For instance, a 6,000 watt system built of 20 x 300-watt panels, or 15 x 400-watt panels; instead of comparing the cost per panel, looking at the cost per watt is much more meaningful.
+Cost-per-watt figures are useful as they allow a like-for-like comparison between solar panels of different power outputs.
+For instance, it is more meaningful to compare the cost per watt of a 6,000-watt system that uses 20 300-watt panels versus a system that uses 15 400-watt panels than it is to compare the cost per panel.

-We found that the solar panel brands offering the best value (AKA the cheapest) were roughly half as expensive as the brands offering the lowest value (AKA the most expensive).
+We found that the solar panel brands offering the best value (AKA the cheapest) were roughly half as expensive as those offering the lowest value (AKA the most expensive).

-Highest scores for value: JA Solar, LONGi, Yingli, Axitec
+Highest scores for value: Boviet Solar, Canadian Solar, Qcells

-Lowest scores for value: SunPower Maxeon, Panasonic, Solaria, Seraphim, LG Solar
+Lowest scores for value: Solaria, SunPower Maxeon, REC Group

 2. Module quality - 20%